dm0n-hue/Season-Episode-Decided/README.md

 # Season-Episode-Decided

-After learning some Python basics in the Fall of 2019, I decided to take a break and watch one of my favorite shows.
-I've seen this show before and absolutely love the series.
+After learning some Python basics in the Fall of 2019, I decided to take a break and watch one of my favorite shows - Avatar: The Last Airbender.
+I absolutely love the series and have watched it through multiple times.
 However, I couldn't decide which episode or even the season I wanted to watch.
-I then thought that instead of making a decision myself, I'll let my computer decide.
+I thought that instead of making a decision for myself, I'd let my computer decide by using Python.
-Using the def function in Python 3.7.3 and the random library, I was able to make a simple program that I felt satisfied with.
+Using the def function in Python 3.7.3 and the random library, I was able to make a simple program that decided the season and episode I should watch.